Sammk21/job-posting-app/README.md

-# Full Stack Lecture Scheduling app
+# Full Stack Job posting app

 This repository contains the code for a full stack web application built with a frontend using next js and a backend using Node.js.
 The frontend is developed with `npm run dev` and the backend is initiated with `npm start`.
 The application utilizes MongoDB as its database.